Mandurah and Peel

 Located less than an hour south of Perth, the Peel region is an easy destination to access by taking a short train trip on the Mandurah Line rail service or by car on the new Forest Highway.

 Stretching from the white sands and blue waters of the coast to the rugged terrain of the Darling Scarp, the region offers a wide range of activities from exploring vast waterways and national parks, to visiting wineries and bush walking along trails through the vast Jarrah Forests.
 The region encompasses Serpentine-Jarrahdale, Murray (including Pinjarra and Dwellingup), Boddington, Waroona and Mandurah - each with unique characteristics and attractions.

 Explore Mandurah's waterways

 Mandurah is the perfect place to base yourself and take daytrips out to explore the Peel region.
 Over recent years, Mandurah has grown from a small seaside town into a lively and cosmopolitan city and is famed for its beautiful waterways and relaxed holiday atmosphere.
 The waterways provide endless activities such as fishing, swimming, crabbing, waterskiing and no trip to Mandurah would be complete without a boat cruise on the vast, silken waters of the estuary.

 There are several boating options available from chartering your own pontoon to hiring a house boat.
 Or you could join a cruise through the award winning canals – be sure to keep an eye out for the wild bottle-nosed dolphins, regular visitors to the Mandurah waterway.
 On a cruise of the canals, you can see how the other half live as you journey past multi million dollar mansions, some of which are just holiday homes!

-Food, wine and culture
+Food, wine & culture

 A fantastic array of restaurants can be found along the waterfront, catering for all styles of taste and budget.
 Why not indulge in seafood fresh from Mandurah's waters; be sure to try some of the sweet crab meat for which Mandurah is so renowned.